lundegaard/react-mapy-cz/website/docs/Tutorial/quick-start.md

 ## Rendering simple map

-First, we need to have `react-mapy-cz` installed as a dependency, as shown in [Getting started](../getting-started#installation).
+First, we need to have `mapy-cz-react` installed as a dependency, as shown in [Getting started](../getting-started#installation).

 Then, add `MapProvider` and `Map` as its child to the place where you want the map to be rendered.
 The provider component takes care of adding mapy.cz API script into document head, so all features are available.